ncukondo/flexible-form/README.md

 ## Features

-- **Form Definition with Toml**: Define the structure and elements of your forms using the Toml language.
+- **Form Definition with TOML**: Define your forms easily in TOML, making them highly configurable and easy to manage.
-- **Easy Publishing**: Once defined, forms can be easily published and made available online.
-- **Built with Next.js**: Utilizing the robust features of Next.js for a seamless user experience.
-- **Backend Powered by Vercel and Vercel Postgres**: Reliable and scalable backend solutions.
+- **Vercel Postgres Backend**: Leverages the power of Vercel's serverless infrastructure along with a robust Postgres database.
+- **Email Integration**: Integrated with SendGrid for form email functionalities.

 ## Live Application